 You can read this copy of the Memo on Special Education Services to Home Instructed Students.

 In NYS, schools must provide evaluations and special services to homeschooled students with disabilities.
 Services such as Speech, occupational, and physical therapy are usually provided at the school but they can be arranged to be done in the student’s home also.

-If done at school, the school must offer transportation.
+If it has been decided that therapies will be done at school, the school must also offer transportation.

 Parents of special students do not need to submit an IEP (Individualized Education Plan).
 An IHIP is required however.

 A written narrative or a standardized test can be used as an end of year evaluation for special needs homeschooled students.

 My daughter, Bethany has received services from our local school in the past both at the school and at home.

 However, due to the unpredictability of Bethany’s seizure disorder we decide to discontinue all services recommended and offered by our school.

 When the CSE chairperson (who had never discontinued services for a child before) called NYSED for instruction on how to properly discontinue services, NYSED suggested that they call CPS because we were not complying with her IEP.

 Thankfully our CSE chairperson explained our situation to NYSED and Bethany was simply exited from the program.